EyasuTeshome/shifttracker/job-search/JSR2-create-stories-for-behavioral-grid-with-CARL.md

 Your behavioral grid **must be approved** to complete the block successfully:

 - This is a carry-over activity so you will have **two weeks to complete it**.
-You should **submit your first version no later than Wednesday** to have time to go through the necessary rounds of revision.
-Coaches might take up to 4 days to send you their comments and request changes.
 - You have a maximum of **two rounds of reviews**, so study the coach’s comments carefully and integrate any changes required.
-You may use an extra review if necessary to get your grid approved.
+You may use an extra review if necessary.

+❗️ Submit your first version **no later than Wednesday of the week it's due** to have time to go through the necessary rounds of revision.

+Coaches might take up to 3 days to send you their comments and request changes.

 ### Why do you need to add stories to your behavioral grid?